Womens self defense workshops

 leslie kim

-Head Instructor Andrew Stringfellow has been teaching military, law enforcement, and civilians for over 20 years.
-He is a 10th degree black belt in Budo Taijutsu with 33 years of training and received his instructors license from master instructors in Japan.
+Head Instructor Andrew Stringfellow has taught civilians, military personnel, law enforcement, and security professionals for more than 20 years.
+He is a 10th degree black belt in Budo Taijutsu and received his instructor’s license through master instructors in Japan.

-Andrew is also a veteran USMC Sgt., and worked 10+ years in executive protection in Los Angeles, including work for high profile celebrities and billionaires.
+Andrew is also a veteran U.S. Marine Corps Sergeant with more than 10 years of executive protection experience in Los Angeles, including work with high-profile clients, celebrities, and private families.

 More about our methods: